Higashimurayama, Tokyo

-Higashimurayama (東村山市, Higashi-murayama-shi) is a city located in the western portion of Tokyo Metropolis, Japan.
+Higashimurayama (東村山市, Higashi-murayama-shi) is a city located in the western portion of the Tokyo Metropolis, Japan.
 As of 1 March 2021, the city had an estimated population of 148,275, and a population density of 8700 persons per km2.
 The total area of the city is 17.14 sqkm.

 Geography

 Higashimurayama is located on the eastern edge of the Sayama Hills, almost in the center of the Musashino Terrace.
 Most of the city area is flat, except for the northwestern hills.